lunayuehuang/Mse544-CustomVision/README.md

 # Azure Custom Vision for Materials Science

+Before getting started, git clone or download this repository (https://github.com/lunayuehuang/Mse544-CustomVision.git) to have all the test data on your local machine.

 # Tutorial Part 1
 ## Using Azure Custom Vision to do Image Classification